-If the matter is brought to the attention of the Principal they may decide to deal with your concerns directly at this stage.
-If the concerns are about the Principal these should be referred directly to the Clerk of the local governing body under Stage 2.
+If the matter is brought to the attention of the principal, they may decide to deal with your concerns directly at this stage.
+If the concerns are about the principal these should be referred directly to an Executive Director under Stage 2.
 The school will respect the views of a complainant who indicates that they would have difficulty discussing a complaint with a particular member of staff.
-In this case, the Principal will refer the complainant to another designated member of staff.
-Similarly, if the member of staff directly involved in the circumstances leading to the complaint feels too compromised to deal with a complaint, the Principal may consider referring the complainant to another member of staff.
+In this case, the principal will refer the complainant to another designated member of staff.
+Similarly, if the member of staff directly involved in the circumstances leading to the complaint feels too compromised to deal with a complaint, the principal may consider referring the complainant to another member of staff.
 The member of staff may be more senior, but this is not essential.

-Staff members should log all informal complaints and inform the Principal of any serious concerns.
+Staff members should log all informal complaints and inform the principal of any serious concerns.

 There is no suggested timescale for resolution at this stage given the importance of dialogue through informal discussion, although it would be expected that most issues will be resolved within 15 school days.

 Where no satisfactory solution has been found, you will be advised that if you wish your concerns to be considered further you should write to the Principal under Stage 2 of this procedure within 15 school days.